FriendsOfOpenTelemetry/opentelemetry-bundle/docs/src/user-guide/getting-started.md

 ];
 ```

-Then, create a new file `config/packages/open_telemetry.yaml` and add the following configuration:
+Then, create a new file `config/packages/open_telemetry.yaml` and add the following minimal configuration:

 ```yaml
 open_telemetry: